jeffersonpp/YWS/README.md

 ## Limitations

-    - Anyway, it is good to know that actually Pickle will have trouble serializing data with more than 2gb (check the `./data/search_video.jls` file size).
+    - Pickle will have trouble serializing data with more than 2gb (check the `./data/search_video.jls` file size).
     - If you change the Trie, keep in mind some limitations like recursion limit and size.
 Abuse of pointers will made the system stop without a debug message.